-A business valuation might be performed in order to comply with the goodwill impairment testing requirements of SFAS 142, in the establishment of an earn-out, non-compete or buy-sell agreement.
+A business valuation might be performed in order to comply with the goodwill impairment testing requirements of ASC 805, in the establishment of an earn-out, non-compete or buy-sell agreement.
 Valuation's are often used in the securing of financing or additional capital, in merger and acquisition endeavors, in divestitures, to provide boards of directors with fairness opinions or solvency opinions, for estate planning and gift tax planning, fresh start accounting, for dissenting shareholders, for litigation support, and in dissolution of marriage.

 What types of businesses benefit from business valuation?

 Many businesses benefit from an up-to-date business valuation as the results may may allow the business to satisfy the requirements of a third party.
 Some of these third parties might be auditors, assessors, insurers, attorneys, lenders, the IRS, or others.

 How long is a business valuation considered up-to-date?